Big Brother (Slovenian TV series): 2015

-Big Brother Slovenija 2015 was filmed in Serbia, where the regional version of Big Brother — Veliki Brat is filmed.
+Big Brother Slovenija 2015 was filmed in Serbia, where the regional version of Big Brother—Veliki Brat is filmed.
 The house is located in Belgrade, in the urban neighborhood of Kosutnjak.
 The house was built in 2006 for the Serbian Big Brother.
 The house consists of a confessional, a bedroom, a living room, a kitchen, a dining room, a bathroom, a pantry, a garden and an extra space called Elite section, used throughout the season as a secret room.
 The house also has a swimming pool.

 2016

-Big Brother Slovenija was back in Slovenia, however, it's not located next to the Pro Plus building, but in Vevče near the tennis courts.
+Big Brother Slovenija was back in Slovenia, however, it is not located next to the Pro Plus building, but in Vevče near the tennis courts.